cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 | B | Maximum number of blocks encrypted by any key (multi-key setting only) |
 {: #notation-table title="Notation"}

-For each AEAD algorithm, we define the (passive) confidentiality and (active) integrity advantage roughly as the advantage an attacker has in breaking the corresponding classical security property for the algorithm.
-A passive attacker can query ciphertexts for arbitrary plaintexts.
-An active attacker can additionally query plaintexts for arbitrary ciphertexts.
+For each AEAD algorithm, we define the chosen-plaintext (IND-CPA) confidentiality and ciphertext (INT-CTXT) integrity advantage roughly as the advantage an attacker has in breaking the corresponding classical security property for the algorithm.
+An IND-CPA attacker can query ciphertexts for arbitrary plaintexts.
+An INT-CTXT attacker can additionally query plaintexts for arbitrary ciphertexts.
 Moreover, we define the combined authenticated encryption advantage guaranteeing both confidentiality and integrity against an active attacker.
 Specifically:

-- Confidentiality advantage (CA): The probability of a passive attacker succeeding in breaking the confidentiality properties (IND-CPA) of the AEAD scheme.
+- Confidentiality advantage (CA): The probability of an attacker succeeding in breaking the IND-CPA confidentiality properties of the AEAD scheme.
 In this document, the definition of confidentiality advantage roughly is the probability that an attacker successfully distinguishes the ciphertext outputs of the AEAD scheme from the outputs of a random function.

-- Integrity advantage (IA): The probability of an active attacker succeeding in breaking the integrity properties (INT-CTXT) of the AEAD scheme.
+- Integrity advantage (IA): The probability of an attacker succeeding in breaking the INT-CTXT integrity properties of the AEAD scheme.
 In this document, the definition of integrity advantage roughly is the probability that an attacker is able to forge a ciphertext that will be accepted as valid.